Swendsen-Wang Algorithm on the Mean-Field Potts Model: Basic rapid mixing results

 where in the last inequality we used \eqref{eq:rfvbgt} and the fact that the number of $\mathbf{w}$ in $I(L')$ is $\Omega\big((\sqrt{n})^{q-1}\big)$.
 This proves \eqref{eq:ZZpZZp} with the coupling $\mu$, and hence, modulo the proof of \eqref{eq:truncated} which is given below, the proof of Lemma~\ref{lem:phases-agree} is complete.

 To prove \eqref{eq:truncated}, we may assume w.l.o.g. that the largest component received color 1 (in each of the chains, by the coupling).
-Let $n'=n-Cn$ and denote by $C_{1,X},C_{1,Y}$ the largest components after the percolation step of the SW-dynamics on $X_0, Y_0$ respectively.
-Crucially, since the configurations $X_0$ and $Y_0$ are close to $\m$, by Lemma~\ref{lem:supercritical}, we have with probability $\Theta(1)$ that
+Let $n'=n-Cn$ and denote by $C_{1,X},C_{1,Y}$ the largest components after the percolation step of the SW dynamics on $X_0, Y_0$ respectively.
+Since the configurations $X_0$ and $Y_0$ are close to $\m=(a,b,\hdots,b)$, in each of these configurations, exactly one color class is supercritical and the remaining color classes are subcritical in the percolation step (using that $aB>1$ and $bB<1$ from Lemmas~\ref{lehehe} and~\ref{lem:halfopen}).
+Therefore, by Lemma~\ref{lem:supercritical}, we have with probability $\Theta(1)$ that

 for some (large) constant $K_0>0$.
 We will further show that for a (large) constant $K_1>0$, with probability $\Theta(1)$, it holds that

 and, by an identical argument, the analogous inequalities for the $y_i$'s.
 Combining these, we obtain \eqref{eq:truncated} with $L'=2(K_0+K_1)$.